kksimons/class-scheduler/README.md

 `docker run -p 80:5000 kksimons/class-scheduler:latest`

 ## Use Postman
-The endpoint you want to test is: `http://localhost:80/api/v1/class-scheduler`
+The endpoint you want to test is: `http://localhost:80/api/v1/class-scheduler` or `http://localhost:80/api/v1/class-scheduler-optimal`

 Curl Post: